athulyasimon/rwebtools/README.md

 * Another classmate's laptop didn't work, giving an error that something was not defined in EventEmitter, which was the package that emitted "events" from the HTML back through WebSocket and `rosbridge`.
 This is probably regarding Ethernet connection.

 Another problem we had was when we tried to control the turtle online remotely.
 In the code in the HTML, we changed `localhost` to our IP address.
-The result was that over the Northwestern University network, some IP addresses worked and allowed remote control of the turtle from another computer, but some addresses didn't.
-We have no idea why.
+The result was that if we used our IP address over the Northwestern University network you could still connect to our computer even if you weren't on Northwestern's local network.
+But if you used the IP address connected to a local router then only computers on that local network were able to remotely control the turtle.

 ####6.
 Mistakes We Found in Existing Code
 None, though `rosbridge` was sparsely documented and had few tutorials.